lit/lit/docs/guide/03-styling-templates.md

 `;
 ```

-This pattern may seem inefficient, since the same style sheet is reproduced in a each instance of an element.
+This pattern may seem inefficient, since the same style sheet is reproduced in each instance of an element.
 However, the browser can deduplicate multiple instances of the same style sheet, so the cost of parsing the style sheet is only paid once.

 A new feature available in some browsers is [Constructable Stylesheets Objects](https://wicg.github.io/construct-stylesheets/).
 This proposed standard allows multiple shadow roots to explicitly share style sheets.
 LitElement uses this feature in its [static `styles` property](https://lit-element.polymer-project.org/guide/styles#define-styles-in-a-static-styles-property).